X Factor Indonesia: History

-Although Indonesian Idol went on to become an enormous success and the number 1 show in Indonesia for seven consecutive seasons, the original United Kingdom version, Pop Idol did not fare so well.
-Cowell, who was a judge on Pop Idol, wished to launch a show which he owned the rights to.
-Pop Idol's first series was massively successful, and while the second series was also successful, the viewers figure for its finale dropped.
+Although Indonesian Idol went on to become an enormous success and the number one show in Indonesia for seven consecutive seasons, the original United Kingdom version, Pop Idol, did not fare so well.
+Cowell, who was a judge on Pop Idol, wished to launch a show that he owned the rights to.
+Pop Idol's first series was massively successful, and while the second series was also successful, the viewer figure for its finale dropped.
 Some—including Pop Idol judge Pete Waterman— considered Michelle McManus an unworthy winner.
 In 2004, Pop Idol was axed and ITV announced a new show created by former Pop Idol judge Simon Cowell, with no involvement from Idol creator Simon Fuller—The X Factor.
 Its ratings were average in the first couple of series, but by the sixth series in 2009, ratings were hitting 10 million each week.

 In March 2010, RCTI, the broadcaster of Indonesian Idol, signed the deal to launch the Indonesian version of The X Factor.
 Initially, X Factor Indonesia was planned as a replacement for Indonesian Idol in 2013, but due to the enormous success of the seventh season in 2012, RCTI and FremantleMedia decided to continue collaborating both the X Factor Indonesia and Indonesian Idol with each playing on alternate years.
 To repeat the success of seventh season of Indonesian Idol, Fabian Dharmawan from RCTI was appointed to be the Executive Producer for RCTI for the first season of the X Factor Indonesia, Head of Entertainment of FremantleMedia, Glenn Sims together with Virgita Ruchiman and Ken Irawati serving as Executive Producers for FremantleMedia Indonesia (Virgita now as general manager at VIP Production, subsidiary of SCM).

 X Factor premiered in Indonesia on December 28, 2012.

 Format and prize

 Categories

 The show is primarily concerned with identifying singing talent, though appearance, personality, stage presence and dance routines are also an important element of many performances.
 Each judge is assigned one of four categories: "Girls" (aged 15–25 females), "Boys" (aged 15–25 males), "Over 26s" (solo acts aged 26 and over), or "Groups" (including duos; some of which may be formed from rejected soloists after the audition process).
 Through the live shows, the judges act as mentors to their category, helping to decide song choices, styling and staging, while judging contestants from other categories.
-Start from third season, "Over 26s" divided to two categories: "Male" and "Female" based on contestants gender.
+The one and only season that "Over 26s" divided to two categories: "Male" and "Female" based on contestants gender was the third season.
+In the fourth season, each judge is assigned to pick 3 acts, consist of each category (Female, Male.
+And Groups).